TCCofWANG/Deep-Learning-based-Time-Series-Forecasting/README.md

 ![Model](./image/Model.png)

-❗️❗️❗️Tips: Due to our carelessness, we incorrectly reclassified the **CNN-1D** model to Transformer-based category in paper.
+❗️❗️❗️Tips: Due to our carelessness, we incorrectly reclassified the **CNN-1D** model to the Transformer-based category in the paper.
 We sincerely apologize for this mistake.

 The following are the baseline models included in this project (continuously updated):